 All this makes me wonder if it the statements might be more of a spiritual declaration, one that most people living then would have had no trouble grasping.
 They understood Jerusalem was the place of the temple, with the Holy of holies, where the Messiah was to be, and where the ark of the Presence of God was currently housed.
 For them, maybe it was a place to which they had to ascend, spiritually, no matter where they were, physically.

-I’m sure there’s something more to know of Jesus Christ in this, and I ask for your help.
-Below are a few references from both the Old and New Testament that speak of going up to or down from Jerusalem.
-Use these or any others, and send a comment with your insights – simple or complex.
-Thanks in advance for helping all of us know Him more!
+I’m sure there’s something more to know of Jesus Christ in this.
+Below are a few references from both the Old and New Testament that speak of going up to or down from Jerusalem to help us all understand and know Christ more.

 Old Testament Selections: